-3. Railroad and Spur Small Area

-A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Small Area pursuant to Subsections 14-16-5-2(F) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis Requirements).

-Sawmill/Wells Park - CPO-12 This use is prohibited in the MX-L zone district.
+- Railroad and Spur Small Area A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Small Area pursuant to Subsections 14-16-5-2(F) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis - 4.
+Sawmill/Wells Park CPO-12 In the MX-L zone district, this use is prohibited.